-Household recycling of paper, cardboard and non-toxic household containers (bottles, tubs, jars, cans, cartons and jugs) is required in Northampton.
-Which household items are recyclable (Springfield Materials Recycling Facility)
+Recycling of paper, cardboard and non-toxic household containers (bottles, tubs, jars, cans, cartons and jugs) is required in Northampton.
+Detailed information to help you sort trash and recyclables efficiently is available on the Springfield Materials Recycling Facility's (MRF) website.

-There are a number of local and state directories to help you reuse or recycling durable items too good to trash.
-Who Takes What is a directory providing options within the greater Northampton area, and the locally produced 2017-2018 Reduce Reuse Recycle guide offers a detailed "What do I do with" listing (see page 10).
+There are a number of local and state directories to help you find ways to make sure durable household items are reused or recycled.
+Who Takes What is a directory with options within the greater Northampton area, and the locally produced 2018-2019 Reduce Reuse Recycle guide offers a detailed "What do I do with" listing (see page 13).
 The Massachusetts Department of Environmental Protection offers Donation & Reuse options and a Beyond the Bin Recycling Directory (both of which tend to be Eastern Mass oriented).

 Don't Toss Textiles!